LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 Pre-processing allows to initialize result buffers before processing or merging.
-This is particularly useful to set up :code:`dtype=object` buffers, for example ragged arrays, or to initialize buffers for operations where the neutral element is not 0. :meth:`libertem.udf.UDFPreprocessMixin.preprocess` is executed after all buffers are allocated, but before the data is processed.
+This is particularly useful to set up :code:`dtype=object` buffers, for example ragged arrays, or to initialize buffers for operations where the neutral element is not 0. :meth:`libertem.udf.base.UDFPreprocessMixin.preprocess` is executed after all buffers are allocated, but before the data is processed.
 On the worker nodes it is executed with views set for the whole partition masked by the current ROI.
 On the central node it is executed with views set for the whole dataset masked